AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

-The value of the variable :ada:`Silly` is not used in any way so there is no point in even declaring the variable, much less generating code to implement assigning a value to it.
+The value of the variable :ada:`Silly` is not used in any way so there is no point in even declaring the variable, much less generating code to implement the assignment.
 The update to the variable has only an internal effect.
 With warnings enabled we'll receive notice from the compiler, but they're just warnings.